Kullsno2/Kullsno2.github.io/_posts/blog/2017-10-25-how-to-git-part-1.md

 Without them I wouldn't have had the courage to take up git and learn its basics.

+Thanks for reading!

-Thanks for reading.A follow up post ft.
+A follow up post ft.
 Branches , forks and pull requests is coming soon :)